Albatross Marine

 Albatross Marine (1949–1966) was a British manufacturer of very light aluminium speedboats primarily used for Water skiing on lakes.
 The company was created by two English engineers, Peter Hives (son of the Rolls-Royce Limited director of that time, Lord Hives), and Archie Peace (an aeronautics engineer trained up by the Bristol Aeroplane Company), in St. Olaves (Great Yarmouth, England).
+Albatross marine has run from Bosham in West Sussex since 2009.

-By applying the techniques they knew, and using the after-war surplus of aluminium, they created the first Albatross Mk1 runabout in 1949.
+By applying the techniques they knew and using the after-war surplus of aluminium, they created the first Albatross Mk1 runabout in 1949.

 Names of owners included Stirling Moss, Brigitte Bardot, George Formby, Prince Rainier of Monaco (owner of six craft), Prince Philip and Jon Pertwee.

 Around 1300 Albatross were built, from which 800 two-seaters (715 MkI/2/3), and 267 four-seaters.

 Only 164 models were equipped with the Coventry Climax engine, which make them the most valuable ones today, because of their higher power output.